Is There A Cure For Ebola Virus Disease or Ebola Hemorrhagic Fever?

 How The Ebola Virus Spreads

-People can become infected with the Ebola virus from direct physical contact through broken skin or through the mucous membrane.
-This can occur through exposure to body fluids or secretions, i.e., blood, saliva, urine, stool, sweat, breast milk, sperm or from bedding, bandages or clothing soiled by an infected person.
+An individual can become infected with the Ebola virus from direct physical contact with broken skin, or through the mucous membrane.
+Infection can occur through exposure to body fluids or secretions, i.e., blood, saliva, urine, stool, sweat, breast milk, sperm or from bedding, bandages or contact with clothing soiled by an infected person.

 However, the greatest fear, as warned by the chief of the United Nation's Ebola mission, is that the Ebola virus may mutate and become airborne if the disease is not quickly brought under control.
 While this possibility is said by the experts to be rather unlikely, this nightmare scenario cannot be completely ruled out.

 Bush Meat Possible Source Of Infection IN West Africa

 In one word no, there is no current cure for Ebola virus disease in humans, this current crisis demonstrates the urgent need for a vaccine now more than ever before.

 According to the CDC, “no FDA-approved vaccine or medicine (e.g., antiviral drugs) is available for Ebola.
 However, the consensus is that a vaccine is not far away.
 Researchers have made great strides in the past few years towards the development of a vaccine and new drugs to treat Ebola.

 Experimental medicinal products for the treatment of Ebola is currently being developed, but they are not yet tested for effectiveness and safety.
 Currently, the symptoms of Ebola are treated as they appear, early intervention can significantly improve the chances of survival.
 The CDC says that some people who have recovered from Ebola have developed antibodies that can last for at least ten years, possibly longer.
 It is not yet known if those who recover from Ebola are immune for life or can become infected with a different species of the disease.